creativenucleus/tic-80-demo-workshop/workshop/exercises/drawing.md

 ### Other editors

 TIC-80 includes a few tools; for designing 2D graphics and sound.
-We won't be using this, but you can switch between them with the F2-F5 keys to take a look.
-Most importantly, F1 returns you to the code editor if you accidentally switch.
+We won't be using these in this exercise, but you can switch between them with the `F2`-`F5` keys to take a look:

+- `F2` - Sprite editor
+- `F3` - Map editor
+- `F4` - Sound editor
+- `F5` - Music editor

+Most importantly, `F1` returns you back to the code editor if you accidentally switch.

 ## Errors and the minimum viable program